TITLE IX RESPONDENTSCONTACT US NOW FOR A CONSULTATION

 - Identify when your school acts in violation of its own policies or your Title IX rights and take proper legal action on your behalf

 In addition, some students facing Title IX allegations also face criminal charges for sexual assault.
-In many cases, we can advise you regarding your criminal defense as well as your Title IX hearing.
+In many cases, we can advise you regarding your criminal defense and your Title IX hearing.

 Our highly knowledgeable Title IX and Conduct Code lawyers believe that no school should deny students their constitutional and legal protections in disciplinary hearings.
 Without proper legal representation, it is all too easy for a student to receive overly harsh consequences based on biased and wrongful disciplinary findings.
 Our attorneys have unique and personal experience with Title IX actions and thoroughly understand the college disciplinary process, which allows us to best represent clients facing sexual misconduct allegations.

 Contact Our Nationwide Title IX Attorneys to Discuss Your Situation

 It can be stressful and even terrifying when someone accuses you of sexual assault or harassment.
 You may be uncertain your school’s policies for disciplinary hearings and of your future.
 You shouldn’t hesitate to contact Duffy Law to learn about your options.
 Our highly experienced Title IX lawyers believe in every student’s rights to be free from sex discrimination.
 If you would like to discuss your particular case, please call us at 203-946-2000 or contact us online to schedule your case evaluation today.